aregsar/softcoverdocker/chapters/how_to_use_softcover_docker.md

 The command will create a new directory named `mybook` in the current directory of our local machine.

-Note that Although we have not specified a working directory option on the command line, the Docker image dockerfile specifies a `/book` working directory.
+Note that Although we have not specified a working directory option on the command line, the Docker image [Dockerfile](https://github.com/softcover/softcover-docker/blob/master/Dockerfile) specifies a `/book` working directory.

 This is why we have a specified a volume map option (-v) that maps the current directory `pwd` to the `/book` directory in the container.

-With this mapping in place, when we run the container `sc new mybook` command, the `mybook` directory is created in the container's `/book` working directory and the working directory content is synched into our current directory resulting in a`mybook` directory in our current directory.
+With this mapping in place, when we run the container `sc new mybook` command, the `mybook` directory is created in the container's `/book` working directory and the working directory content is volume mapped into our current directory resulting in a `mybook` directory created in our current directory.

 In the event that we want to create an article instead of a book, we would just need to add the `-a` option to the `sc new` command: